-Paul is a Shareholder and chair of the firm’s Health Law/Health Information Technology Industry Group and focuses his practice on corporate and healthcare law.
+Paul is a shareholder and chair of the firm’s Health Law Industry Group and focuses his practice on corporate and healthcare law.
 In this capacity, he represents physical therapists, physicians, dentists, not-for-profit organizations, professional organizations and other business corporations and entities.
 Some of the recent transactions and clients he has worked on include the representation of:

 - Multiple state physical therapy professional associations on a variety of issues